CESARBR/knot-cloud-protocol-adapter-websocket/README.md

 npm start:debug
 ```

+### Build and run (Docker, development)

+A development container is specified at `Dockerfile-dev`.
+To use it, execute the following steps:

+1. Build the image:

+    ```
+    docker build . -f Dockerfile-dev -t knot-cloud-protocol-adapter-websocket-dev
+    ```

+1. Create a file containining the configuration as environment variables.
+1. Run the container:

+    ```
+    docker run --env-file adapter.env -p 4000:80 -v `pwd`:/usr/src/app -ti knot-cloud-protocol-adapter-websocket-dev
+    ```

+The first argument to `-v` must be the root of this repository, so if you are running from another folder, replace `` `pwd` `` with the corresponding path.

+This will start the server with auto-reload.

 ### Run (Docker)

 Containers built from the master branch and the published tags in this repository are available on [DockerHub](https://hub.docker.com/r/cesarbr/knot-cloud-protocol-adapter-websocket/).